wp-plugins/wp-e-commerce-weightregion-shipping/readme.txt

 Support for the right hooks is only available in 3.7.6 beta 3 or newer of WP E-Commerce.
 If you need to use this on an earlier version you'll need to apply a small change to core WP E-Commerce.
 The line to add is [documented here](http://plugins.trac.wordpress.org/changeset/198151/wp-e-commerce/trunk/wp-shopping-cart.php)

+2. Install the plugin

-Make sure that the shipping method is selected ( Products >> Settings >> Shipping - Tick "Weight / Region Shipping" )
+3. Make sure that the chosen shipping method is selected ( Products >> Settings >> Shipping ).
+Tick "Weight / Continent Shipping" and/or "Weight / Country and Region Shipping")

-Configure weight rates for the regions you want to ship to.
+Configure weight rates for the areas you want to ship to.

 Note: Your browser must support Javascript, and you must have it enabled to configure the shipping rates.